-Any London Allowance, if paid separately, will be added to basic pay and honoured if the new role is at a London location.
-If such total base pay is above the maximum for that grade within the Home Office, the difference will be held on a mark time basis.
+If London Allowance is paid separately, it will be added to basic pay if the new role is based in a London location.
+Any amount exceeding the Home Office grade maximum will not be retained on mark time.
 All other allowances are lost on transfer.
 The advert will list any Home Office allowances that apply to the role.